Glimpse of Tibet Tour (Fly in Fly Out)

 Day 1: Lhasa Arrival

-After you arrive at your hotel, the rest of the day is free for you to explore around lhasa and acclimatize yourself to this high altitude city at the top of the world.
+After you arrive at your hotel, the rest of the day is free for you to explore around Lhasa and acclimatize yourself to this high altitude city at the top of the world.
 The altitude in Lhasa is about 3,650m above sea level.

 Day 2: Lhasa